Masters in Business Administration Courses

 |MBA7702||Data Analytics for Effective Problem Solving||2.5|

 With an emphasis on experiential learning and applications toward sales management, this course will provide students with foundational knowledge of analytics and effective problem solving using data.
-Whether you’re a C-Suite executive trying to make strategic decisions, or a sales person trying to solve a problem at work, you’re going to need information.
-Course objectives: Understanding the different types of Data – Qualitative, Quantitative, Attribute, Discrete, and Continuous
+Whether you’re a C-Suite executive trying to make strategic decisions, or Sales person trying to solve a problem at work, you’re going to need information.

 |MBA7703||Strategic Negotiations||2.5 ch|

 Using an outcomes based approach, this course will provide students with foundational knowledge of the principles and tactics of negotiating.
 This course will cover the fundamental principles of negotiating, with a focus on creating mutual beneficial outcomes.
 Content and exercises will recognize the role and management of interpersonal relationships and the complex nature of higher level negotiating.